-We’ve said it before and we’ll say it again – dental video marketing is a great tool to utilize in your overall dental marketing strategies.
-These videos can be used to showcase your office in a virtual tour, as a personal welcome from you and your team, to illustrate FAQ’s or as a medium to share your patients’ testimonials.
+We’ve said it before and we’ll say it again – dental videos are a great tool to utilize on your custom dental website.
+These dental website videos can be used to showcase your office in a virtual tour, as a personal welcome from you and your team, to illustrate FAQ’s or as a medium to share your patients’ testimonials.
 If you’re really feeling creative, you can shoot a dance and lip sync video and hope you go viral on social media, just like the infamous Dr. Constantine.
-The possibilities for using video on your dental website and in social media are endless.
+The possibilities for using dental practice website videos in your marketing and in social media are endless.

 - Hire a professional production crew to film and edit your dental website videos.